 But did you also notice the longing in the face of a single mom as she checks the price tag on a bicycle at Walmart before she walks away, shoulders slumped?

 What do you hear during the Christmas season?
 Sleigh bells?
 Singing carolers?
 The crunch of snow under booted feet?
 Once again, a bit clichéd.

 Listen more closely.
-Do you hear the smothered giggles and whispers as siblings plan the gift they will make for their mom?
-Or the crackling of pine cones as they are consumed by the flames in the fireplace?
+Do you hear smothered giggles and whispers as siblings plan the gift they’ll make for their mom?
+Or the crackling of pine cones consumed by flames in the fireplace?
 How about the crescendo of a choir as the Hallelujah Chorus swells to fill the church and draws us to join the angels in praise?